ten7/lighthouse-bulk-analysis/README.md

 # Lighthouse Bulk Analysis

-> Run Google Lighthouse audits across dozens of URLs at once — mobile **and** desktop — and get a clean HTML dashboard plus a terminal summary in a single command.
+> Point it at a list of URLs.
+Get back a clean HTML dashboard — performance, accessibility, best practices, and SEO scored for both mobile and desktop — from one command.

 Built and maintained by [TEN7](https://ten7.com).